PATRIC3/p3_docs/docroot/user_guide/workspace_and_group/registration.md

 ## Registration Process

-Click on “Sign-up&gt;&gt;” located at the top right corner at the top of every PATRIC page.
-Once you’ve entered your account and contact information, click on the “Create Your Account” button.
+Click on "Sign-up" located at the top right corner at the top of every PATRIC page.
+Once you've entered your account and contact information, click on the "Create Your Account" button.

 Note: Your information is for PATRIC registration purposes only.
 It will remain completely private.
 Under no circumstances will we sell,